 This Public Records Policy establishes the policies and procedures for Columbus City Council/City Clerk's office relating to responses to requests for public records.
-This policy supersedes any and all previous public records policies and procedures.
-It shall be distributed to all employees and be included with onboarding paperwork and other new-hire documents received by any new employee upon their date of hire.
+This policy supersedes any and all previous records requests policies and procedures, and shall be distributed to all employees, all of whom will acknowledge receiving a copy of the policy.
+This policy will also be included with paperwork and new-hire documents received by any new employee upon their date of hire.